Skip to Content

 Final Thoughts

 The animation of Le Petit Chef is genuinely spectacular and the highlight of the dinner.
-If this type of animation show is on your radar, the USD 55 is considerably cheaper than experiencing the show on land.
+If this type of animation show is on your radar, the USD 60 is reasonable.

 Have you tried Le Petit Chef on land or at sea?
 If so, we’d love to hear about your experience.